back to all projects

 PORT COLBORNE

-Additionally, we have exciting news for Port Colborne: Asahi Kasei and Honda have partnered to build a new electric vehicle battery separator plant in the area.
+In our last update for Port Colborne, we highlighted exciting news for the project: Asahi Kasei, a multinational Japanese chemical company, announced that they plan to build a new electric vehicle battery separator plant in the region.
 They have already broken ground, and a $98 million grant has been secured to support the plant's infrastructure.
 Through our ongoing advocacy, we successfully persuaded the city and government to extend the main water force to our property, nearly 500 meters, resulting in significant savings by avoiding this substantial external cost.
 The remaining 500-meter extension was initially our responsibility, but after further lobbying, the city was able to secure a federal grant to halve those costs.
-We are now working to reduce the remaining expenses even further by exploring the possibility of the city partnering with us on these costs.
-This represents major financial savings and is accelerating our progress on the project.

 Upcoming Milestones: